2601 Gentilly Boulevard

 Endowed / Non-Endowed Awards

 Transfer Students Institutional Awards: Dillard University is a Transfer friendly institution.
 Unlike some colleges/universities, Dillard offers Transfer Awards (Merit Scholarship and Grant) to eligible students.
 The award is granted for a maximum of three (3) years which is six (6) consecutive semesters (unless the student completes his/her degree program prior to the 3 years.
 Students must transfer in with at least 12 or more completed credit hours.
 All transcripts will be required for submissions to evaluate student’s eligibility based on cumulative GPA as indicated below.
 Eligible recipients will receive a Scholarship Award Letter which will list the requirements for each specified award.
+Students enrolling in the Evening, Weekend Studies Program are not eligible for the Institutional Transfer Scholarship due to the pre-reduction of the program’s tuition expense.
 A general overview of the award criteria is:

 2601 Gentilly Boulevard